NardoLee3/mxw-sdk-js/docs/cookbook.rst

 **5. Transfer NFT item**
 ************************
-After the item is created, it will be owned by the NTF owner.
+After the item is created, it will be owned by the NFT owner.
 So we have to transfer it to the passenger's wallet.

 .. code-block:: javascript